General Undergraduate Academic Policies

 English and Mathematics Requirements

 Colorado Mesa University students are required to complete the Essential Learning Core English and Mathematics requirements prior to exceeding 60 semester credit hours.
 Students should take the courses as freshmen.
 Those who need developmental courses before they are ready to enroll in the required courses should enroll in the developmental courses their first semester at Colorado Mesa University.
 Any required English and mathematics developmental courses must be completed with a “C” or higher.
-Students who are completing 60 hours of course work will have a registration hold placed on their account blocking them from enrolling in any additional courses until they have passed the required courses.
+Students who are completing 60 hours of course work will have a registration hold placed on their account blocking them from enrolling in any additional courses until they have enrolled in the required English or Math courses.
 Students are encouraged to work with the Registrar’s office staff to enroll in courses.
 Exceptions to this policy require the written permission of the appropriate department head (Language, Literature and Mass Communication or Mathematics and Statistics) or their designee.

 GPA Minimum